This post may contain affiliate links. Read our disclosure policy here.

 Quick Oats in the Microwave

-While I love overnight oats on busy mornings, I also enjoy a delicious bowl of oatmeal that I can assemble fast using any oats I have around by microwaving old-fashioned oats or cooking this recipe even faster using quick oats and still making the most of all the oatmeal health benefits.
+While I love overnight oats, I also enjoy a delicious bowl of oatmeal that I can assemble fast using any oats by microwaving old-fashioned oats or cooking this recipe even faster with quick oats and still making the most of all the oatmeal health benefits.

 Is Microwave Oatmeal Better with Milk or Water?

-While you can microwave quick oats using water or milk, oats with water are pretty plain, and when you use milk, it makes the oatmeal thicker and creamier, and it also adds flavor.
+You can microwave quick oats using water or milk.
+Oats with water are pretty plain, while if you only use milk, the oatmeal will be too thick.
+I like to dilute milk with water to make the oatmeal thicker and creamier, while adding flavor.
 In the end, you pick!

 How to Microwave Quick Oats

-Making quick oats in the microwave is super simple, and it won’t be any mess if you follow these steps and tips:
+Making quick oats in the microwave won’t be any mess if you follow these steps and tips:

 Grab your bowl of oatmeal and load it up with your favorite toppings!